 Monthly market comment

-Matthias Born is the head of Berenberg's equity fund management since 2017 and is also Head of Investments at Germany's oldest private bank since 2019.
-He is responsible for the investment platform in the Wealth & Asset Management division and in his Equities role he built up a team of specialists for European and Global Equities, with strong expertise in the Small Caps segment.
-The growth-oriented equity funds Berenberg European Focus Fund and Berenberg Eurozone Focus Fund are under his leadership and have clearly outperformed the benchmark since their launch.
-He started his career in 2001 at Allianz Global Investors (AGI), where he managed portfolios for European small caps, European growth stocks and German equities from 2002 to 2017.
-He has grown two very successful equity franchises over the 16 years at AGI.
-Matthias Born has an excellent track record over almost two decades in these segments and has received several awards for his outstanding and consistent performance.
+Matthias Born has been CIO Equities since 2017 and Head of Investments of Wealth and Asset Management since 2019.
+He started his career in 2001 at Allianz Global Investors (AGI), where he managed portfolios for European Small Caps, European growth stocks and German equities from 2002 to 2017.
+In his 16 years at AGI, he has built two very successful equity franchises and was responsible for client assets in the double-digit billions.
+Matthias Born has an excellent track record over two decades and received several awards for his outstanding and consistent performance.
 He studied at the University of Wuerzburg and holds a degree in Business Administration.

-Oliver Fritz has been Portfolio Manager at Berenberg since July 2017.
-He started his career as a Sell-Side Sales at Main First.
-Before joining Berenberg, he worked as a Sell-Side Sales at Goldman Sachs.
-He holds a Bachelor in Economics from Maastricht University and a Master in Finance and Management from St Andrews University.
+Oliver Fritz has been a Portfolio Manager at Berenberg since July 2017.
+Before joining Berenberg, Oliver Fritz worked in the Securities Division of Goldman Sachs, covering German-speaking equity and multi-asset clients.
+He started his career as a Sell-Side Sales at Mainfirst Bank.
+He holds a Bachelor's degree in Economics from Maastricht University and a Master's degree in Finance and Management from St. Andrews University.

-Justus Schirmacher has been portfolio manager at Berenberg since January 2019.
-He began his career in 2014 with Goldman Sachs as an equity analyst in the European Autos Team.
+Justus Schirmacher has been a Portfolio Manager at Berenberg since January 2019.
+He started his career at Goldman Sachs in 2014 as an equity analyst in the European Autos Team.
 Before joining Berenberg, Justus Schirmacher worked in the GS SUSTAIN team.
-The focus here was identifying cross-sector companies with successful and sustainable business models that have strong competitive advantages and benefit from structural growth.
+Here, the focus was on identifying cross-sector companies with successful and sustainable business models that have strong competitive advantages and benefit from structural growth.
 Justus Schirmacher studied history at the University of Cambridge.

 Consideration of ESG Elements